Upcoming Events

 #1: Capacity is limited to 350 people.

-#2: Platinum and Gold Sponsor may redeem one complimentary ticket.
+#2: Platinum and Gold Members may redeem one complimentary ticket per organisation.

 #3: Payment is required at the time of registration.
 Unpaid registrations will not be added to the guest list.
 Cancellations and no-shows cannot be refunded due to limited capacity.